Written by 6:32 am Blog

 Moreover, non-traded REITs frequently charge substantial fees and commissions, which can erode returns over time.

-Filing a Complaint against your Brokerage Firm
+Filing a Lawsuit against your Brokerage Firm

 Brokerage firms that do not perform adequate due diligence on an investment or demonstrate a breach of fiduciary duty can be held accountable for losses incurred through FINRA arbitration.